 “We use our Digital Pathology system, which enables a large number of doctors to examine the slide in a short period of time,” says Karpova.

 “In many local clinics, doctors might not have seen a particular kind of melanoma before, or rare children’s diseases.
 We can turn to specialists in this field all over the world.”

 For this purpose, UNIM has amassed a database of about 1,500 pathologists.
-It currently works actively with about 50 specialists, mostly located in Russia, which has been sufficient so far, according to Karpova.
+It currently works actively with about 50 specialists, mostly located in Russia and some European countries, which has been sufficient so far, according to Karpova.

 “We give people in the regions the chance to have a consultation with the best specialists across the country, and to get a diagnosis within 72 hours.
 Occasionally there are very difficult cases and we warn patients it will take a little longer, but it’s better to have an accurate diagnosis in the end,” she said.